 Activities fulfill objectives related to Competency Areas R4: Teaching, Education, and Dissemination of Knowledge and R3: Leadership and Management of the ASHP Accreditation Standard for Postgraduate Year One (PGY1 ) Pharmacy Residency Programs(2014).
 This program is also in response to the American Association of Colleges of Pharmacy’s (AACP) policy statement, “AACP encourages the inclusion of Teaching and Learning Curriculum (TLC) Programs, which meet national guidelines, in post-graduate pharmacy training programs including residencies and fellowships and encourages schools and colleges of pharmacy to provide such programs.”
 (Am J Health-Syst Pharm.
 2014; 71:1292-302) This program was created following the American College of Clinical Pharmacy(ACCP) White Paper, Guidelin es of Resident Teaching Experiences (Pharmacotherapy 2013;33(7):e147–e161).

-The program provides for two levels of participation:
+The program provides for two tracks of participation:

-Level 1 – Teaching and leadership experience for residents interested in pursuing clinical educator positions at the completion of their residency.
+Track 1 (Clinical educator) – Teaching and leadership experience for residents interested in pursuing clinical educator positions at the completion of their residency.
 It is anticipated that this level is appropriate for most PGY1 residents.

-Level 2 – Teaching and leadership experience for residents with a goal of obtaining a faculty position with a college/school of pharmacy either at the completion of their residency and/or in the future.
+Track 2 (Academia) – Teaching and leadership experience for residents with a goal of obtaining a faculty position with a college/school of pharmacy either at the completion of their residency and/or in the future.
 It is anticipated that this level is appropriate for PGY2 residents and/or some select PGY1 residents.

 Upon completion of the program, the resident will be able to: